 - arthritis

 Podiatrists often work with diabetic patients to care for their foot health and prevent future nerve loss or amputation.
 While working with a medical team, podiatrists also often help identify cardiovascular disease before other physicians.
-Foot health is closely related to the rest of the body.
+Foot health is closely tied to the overall well-being of the body.

 Podiatrists vs. Orthopedic Specialists